Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 #### Scene 2: Kick off Meeting @ Yangtze

-Mr.Droppedfrom Heaven is trying to resolve conflicts between two teams on what tech stack to use, team A is saying they should Object Oriented Programming with a garbage collected, dynamically typed language while team B is fighting for Purely functional, explicitly memory managed and statically typed language.
+Mr.Droppedfrom Heaven is trying to resolve conflicts between two teams on what tech stack to use, team A is saying they should use Object Oriented Programming with a garbage collected, dynamically typed language while team B is fighting for Purely functional, explicitly memory managed and statically typed language.

 Verbal altercation escalates and people stab each other in the meeting room.
 Security guards are called and the wounded are taken to hospital.
 Worried about this development Mr.Droppedfrom Heaven summons his Senior Prinicpal Distinguished Engineer Mr.Knows Everything.